Flexible Learning Space by Design (online)

 - review current research on contemporary learning and teaching;

-- explore the NSW Department of Education’s eight learning modes and how flexible learning spaces can enable agile transitions between modes;
+- explore the eight learning modes (NSW Department of Education) and how flexible learning spaces can enable agile transitions between modes;

 - design a learning space that meets the unique needs of their school;

 - prototype a learning space and develop evaluation strategies to measure the impact of the space on student engagement and learning outcome; and